-The New Shares have the same rights and benefits as the existing outstanding Shares of the Company.
+The New Shares (will) have the same rights and benefits as the (then) existing outstanding Shares of the Company.
 The section below summarises certain material rights of the Company's shareholders under Belgian law and the Company's articles of association.
-The contents of this section are derived primarily from the Company's articles of association, which were last amended and restated on 27 May 2022.
+The contents of this section are derived primarily from the Company's articles of association, which were last amended and restated by the board of directors on 10 May 2023.
 The description provided below is only a summary and does not purport to provide a complete overview of the Company's articles of association or the relevant provisions of Belgian law.
 Neither should it be considered as legal advice regarding these matters.